The White Cat (fairy tale): Variants

 Rachel Harriette Busk collected a Tirolese variant, The Grave Prince and the Beneficent Cat, with many similarities to MMe. d'Aulnoy's tale.

 A Danish variant, Peter Humbug and the White Cat, was translated from the work of Svend Grundtvig.
 In this light, according to folklorist Reidar Thoralf Christiansen, of the 31 Danish versions known, they are "curiously uniform": they contain the "Cat-redaction", that is, the cat as the bride's form, which also appears in Eastern and Southern Sweden.
-However, he argued that this delevopment "may be independent" of d'Aulnoy's tale.
+However, he argued that this development "may be independent" of d'Aulnoy's tale.

 American editor Horace Scudder wrote an abridged version of MMe. d'Aulnoy's tale in his work The Book of Fables and Folk Stories.

 In a Latvian fairy tale, The Palace of Cats, a lord has three sons, the older two smart ones and the third a simpleton.
 Seeing his sons fighting among themselves about who should inherit his properties, the lord decides to settle the dispute by ordering his sons to produce the most beautiful kerchief, the most beautiful wedding dress and the most beautiful bride.
 The simpleton is successful in all three tasks due to finding in the forest a palace of cats, its leader a white cat.
 The cat is, obviously, an enchanted princess, cursed into feline form.

 "The White Cat's Divorce" by American writer and editor Kelly Link was commissioned in 2018 by the Weatherspoon Art Museum, and features a billionaire father in place of a king.
 The story also appears in Link's 2023 collection White Cat, Black Dog.